Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Human Quality Control

 To label the correctness of MLLMs responses for the open-ended questions, we design our evaluation criteria following \cite{xu2024mlevlm}.
-Specifically, the annotators are asked to determine the correctness of MLLM’s responses based on two criteria: \begin{itemize}[leftmargin=10pt] \item \textbf{Relevancy (0 or 1)}: The content of the response is reflected in the image and addresses the focus of the question. \item \textbf{Responsiveness (0 or 1)}: The response directly answers the question as instructed. \end{itemize} Responses with a total score of \textbf{2} are considered correct for accuracy calculation.
+Specifically, the annotators are asked to determine the correctness of MLLMs' responses based on two criteria: \begin{itemize}[leftmargin=10pt] \item \textbf{Relevancy (0 or 1)}: The content of the response is reflected in the image and addresses the focus of the question. \item \textbf{Responsiveness (0 or 1)}: The response directly answers the question as instructed. \end{itemize} Responses with a total score of \textbf{2} are considered correct for accuracy calculation.

 To classify responses as either knowledge-based or vision-based, annotators grade the semantic closeness between the current response and the reference responses on a scale from 0 to 2: \begin{itemize}[leftmargin=10pt] \item \textbf{0}: The answers are entirely unrelated. \item \textbf{1}: The answers share similar concepts but are not identical or synonymous. \item \textbf{2}: The answers are identical or synonymous. \end{itemize} The candidate response is assigned to the category with a higher score (e.g., Vision or Knowledge).
-If both scores are 0, the response is categorized as ``Other''.
+For example, a response is classified under the Vision category if it receives a vision score of 2 and a knowledge score of 1.
+Responses with both scores equal to 0 are categorized as ``Other''.